milesj/boost/docs/pipeline.md

 tasks.

 To begin, import the `Routine` class and implement the `Routine#blueprint` and `Routine#execute` methods.
-The class requires 3 generics to be defined, starting with an options interface (provide an empty object if no options needed), an input type, and an output type.
+The class requires 3 generics to be defined, starting with an output type (defaults to `unknown`), an input type (defaults to `unknown`), and an options interface (defaults to an empty object).

 The `Routine#blueprint` method is inherited from [`Contract`](./common.md#contract), and should return an object that matches the structure of the generic options interface.
 The `Routine#execute`